cybozu-go/meows/docs/metrics.md

 Metrics
 ===========

-## Controller manager
+## Controller

-Controller manager provides the following kind of metrics in Prometheus format.
+Controller provides the following kind of metrics in Prometheus format.
 Aside from [the standard Go runtime and process metrics][standard], it exposes metrics related to controller-runtime and RunnerPools.

 | Name                                  | Description                                                        | Type    | Labels                 |